ChorusOne/network-handbook/README.md

    keep it under 80 columns if possible, but break at a logical point, don't fill up the line.
 (If we would fill up the line, a small change can cause the entire paragraph to re-flow, which pollutes the diff.)
+ * In a list of best practices, prefer level-4 headings (`####`) per item over using an enumeration.
+This facilitates linking to individual recommendations.

 ## License